brittanyrw/emojiscreen/README.md

 }
 ```

+Using JavaScript, the emojis are converted into [Twemoji (Twitter's emoji version)](https://github.com/twitter/twemoji) so that all emojis will be uniform across platforms.
+And because they are pretty cute. 💖

 Here are a few resources to find emojis to copy:
+* [Twitter Emojis](https://www.piliapp.com/twitter-symbols/) - Shows you what each Twitter emoji looks like.
+Note when you copy these emojis and paste them into your text editor or Github, they will no longer look like the Twitter emojis.
+But don't worry, Javascript will convert them to the Twitter emojis on the EmojiScreen website.
-* [Get Emoji](https://getemoji.com/) and [EmojiCopy](https://www.emojicopy.com/) are tools to copy emojis easily from one page.
+* [Get Emoji](https://getemoji.com/) and [EmojiCopy](https://www.emojicopy.com/) are tools to copy regular emojis easily from one page.
 Note: The initial homepage does not display all skin color versions of each emoji so you will need to search in Emojipedia for those.
 * [Emojipedia](https://emojipedia.org/) - A directory of all emojis.

-Using JavaScript, the emojis are converted into [Twemoji (Twitter's emoji version)](https://github.com/twitter/twemoji) so that all emojis will be uniform across platforms.
-And because they are pretty cute. 💖

 ### Genres 🔍